rainmanh/jumpscale_core8/docs/SAL/SAL.md

 # System Abstraction Layers (SALs)

-A System Abstraction Layer (SAL) is a thin abstraction layer making it easy for the developer to interact with a system component locally or remotely.
+A System Abstraction Layer (SAL) is a thin abstraction layer making it easy for the developer to interact with a system component locally or (partly) remotely.

 As part of JumpScale 8 following SALs are included: